P0806

 What P0806 means

-P0806 is stored when the PCM or transmission control module (TCM) detects that the clutch position sensor signal is electrically present but outside the expected range or not tracking the expected position profile.
-The clutch position sensor is used on manual-transmission vehicles with electronic clutch engagement monitoring or on dual-clutch automatic transmissions to provide precise feedback on clutch plate position during engagement and disengagement events.
+P0806 is stored when the PCM or transmission control module detects that the clutch position sensor signal is electrically present but outside the expected range or not tracking the expected position profile.
+On most vehicles this sensor is used on manual transmissions to report when the clutch is engaged or disengaged; some electronically actuated and dual-clutch transmissions also monitor clutch position for engagement control.
+A range or performance fault means the reported position is implausible given other inputs such as gear position, vehicle speed, and engine torque.

 Common causes